Pokémon have 3 core stats:

 - Stamina = (Base Stamina + Individual Stamina) * CP_Multiplier

-Stamina here is shown to the player in the form of HP!
+Stamina here is shown to the player in the form of its HP.

 Every time you power up, your Pokémon gains half a level.

-You can roughly estimate a Pokémon's level by seeing how far the white dot is along the white semicircle above the Pokémon on their stats page where the leftmost tip is level 1 and the rightmost tip is your trainer level + 2, although the progressions get smaller and smaller the farther you get to the right side (does not vary linearly).
+You can roughly estimate a Pokémon's level by seeing how far the white dot is along the white semicircle above the Pokémon on their stats page.
+The leftmost tip is level 1 and the rightmost tip is your trainer level + 2 (or level 40), although the progressions get smaller and smaller the farther you get to the right side.

-According to leaked game data, the highest level a Pokémon egg can hatch is level 20, the highest encounter level for Pokémon in the wild is level 30, and the maximum Pokémon level is level 40, reachable by powering up.
+According to leaked game data, the highest level a Pokémon egg can hatch is level 20, the highest encounter level for Pokémon in the wild is level 30 (level 35 if weather boosted), and the maximum Pokémon level is level 40, reachable by powering up.

 From here on things get more complicated, so if you're not interested in the math, the tl;dr is that there's a formula that given Pokémon level, species, and IVs, calculates out your Pokémon's CP and how much CP it should gain every power up.